ArdianM90/github-proxy-api/README.md

 # GitHub Proxy API Project

-A simple Spring Boot application that proxies GitHub's public REST API to fetch repositories and their branches for a given user.
+A simple Spring Boot application that proxies GitHub's public REST API to fetch repositories (which are not forks) and their branches for a given user.

 ## Technologies